John Bolling: Merchant and planter

-John Bolling was born at Kippax Plantation, in Charles City County, in the east central part of Virginia, a site which is now within the corporate limits of the City of Hopewell.
-He made his home at the Bolling family plantation "Cobbs" just west of Point of Rocks on the north shore of the Appomattox River downstream from present-day Petersburg, Virginia.
+Like his father, John Bolling was a merchant, later writing that he "devoted himself to commerce" and "received all the profits of an immense trade with his countrymen, and of one still greater with the Indians."
+In November 1704, this man bought "Cobbs" plantation just west of Point of Rocks on the north shore of the Appomattox River downstream from present-day Petersburg, Virginia.
 (Cobbs was located in Henrico County until the area south of the James River was subdivided to form Chesterfield County in 1749.)
+In 1722, Bolling opened a tobacco warehouse in what is now the 'Pocahontas' neighborhood of Petersburg.